system76/tech-docs/src/models/thelio-major-r5-n3/repairs.md

     - AMD Threadripper CPUs come with carrier trays, so removing the CPU from the tray is generally not necessary.
 7. Flip the CPU bracket back down onto the socket, gently pressing the blue tabs to seat the CPU carrier tray onto the motherboard.
 8. Flip the CPU bracket cover back down.
-9. Screw the three Torx screws back into place.
+9. Screw the three Torx screws back into place in order of the printed numbers (starting with #1).
     - The AMD Threadripper-branded tool applies 1.5 Nm of torque.
 When the screw is tight enough, it will give way.
     - If you're using a different screwdriver, use a torque tool to apply approximately the same amount of torque (1.5 Nm, or ~13.275 in-lb).
     - If you're using a screwdriver without a torque tool, try to tighten all three screws evenly.
 After re-assembling the computer, [run a RAM test](https://support.system76.com/articles/hardware-failure#memory) to ensure the CPU is secured with the correct amount of force.